behu-kea/third-semester/projects/frontend-project.md

-The code should be hosted at GitHub.
-Post the link to the github repo url in the Fronter assignment!
+The code should be hosted at surge.
+Post the link to the github repo url and the deployed url in the Fronter assignment!